ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 This procedure is usually performed by a surgical oncologist.

-Surgery is the primary treatment for people with local melanoma and most people with regional melanoma.
+Surgery is the main treatment for people with local melanoma and most people with regional melanoma.
 For some people with metastatic melanoma, surgery may also be an option.
 If surgery is not an option, the melanoma may be called “unresectable.”
 In recommending a specific treatment plan, doctors will consider the stage of the disease and the person’s individual risk of recurrence.

 Types of surgery used to treat local and regional melanoma are wide excision, lymphatic mapping and sentinel lymph node biopsy, and lymph node dissection.
-Each is described in more detail below.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.